mebeim/aoc/2022/README.md

 The long-awaited grid of characters strikes back.
 This time we are dealing with trees.
-We are given a grid of tree heights, each represented by a single digit between `0` and `9`, and we need to count out how many trees are visible from outside the grid.
-A tree is considered visible from outside the grid if its height is higher than that of any other tree in at least one of the four cardinal directions (up, down, left, right).
+We are given a grid of tree heights, each represented by a single digit between `0` and `9`, and we need to count how many trees are visible from outside the grid.
+A tree is considered visible from outside the grid if it is taller than any other tree in at least one of the four cardinal directions (looking north, south, east or west).

 Obviously, all trees on the perimeter of the grid are visible from the outside, but what about the inner ones?